-This is a good way to start fresh after major software releases, like the upcoming Android Oreo update.
+This is a good way to start fresh after major software releases, like the new Android Pie update.
 Users can then take advantage of SmartSwitch to automatically restore their device.
 Go to Settings > General Management > and hit Reset to get started.

 The entire process will take a few minutes, restore the original software as it was out of the box and delete everything.
 Galaxy S8 owners can use Samsung SmartSwitch or Google restore to get all their apps back.
 Again, this is the last resort.

-In closing, Samsung’s slow update process may fix some issues, otherwise check back often and we’ll update this post with any problems that surface.
-Drop a comment below if you’re experiencing any other issues and we’ll do our best to help.
-We’re expecting a bug-fixing and security update sometime in January, then hopefully the Galaxy Android 8.0 Oreo update arrives soon.
-Most reports believe Oreo will arrive before the end of January or the first few weeks of February.
+In closing, Samsung’s slow update process may fix some issues, otherwise check back often and we’ll update this post with any new problems that surface.
+Drop a comment below if you’re experiencing any other issues and we’ll do our best to help you out.
+Samsung issued a big maintenance update in March for the Galaxy S8 family, before Pie, which should have addressed some of these bugs.
+However, the Pie update might introduce a few more small issues, but we’ll have to wait and see.

-While you’re here, take a look at these official Galaxy S8 accessories from Samsung.
+If you have any other questions or problems let us know in the comment section below.
+While you’re here, take a look at these best official Galaxy S8 accessories from Samsung.